 We can’t emphasize enough that the fat content is a big cause for concern when it comes to pets due to pancreatitis susceptibility.
 But they can also wreak havoc on your pooch’s digestive system.
 Your dog may vomit or have diarrhea if they’re given too many nuts.

 Some nuts may even be toxic which is all the more reason to simply your best buddy’s diet by basically skipping all kinds.

 Conclusion on Nuts

-While nuts are considered to be great for humans, your dog isn’t going to get the same benefits from eating them.
+While nuts maybe great for humans, your dog isn’t going to get the same benefits.
 There are actually many reasons for keeping them away from dogs.
 Peanut butter is an exception.
 If Fido got into your supply of nuts, and ate a lot of them, you may have a mess to clean up.
-The most common symptoms are vomiting and/or diarrhea, but there could be other more serious complications over time.
+Common symptoms are vomiting and/or diarrhea, but there could be other more serious complications.
+Careful!